 The mountain pass from Aspen to Buena Vista was a nail-biting, absurdly narrow road filled with switchbacks, twisting turns and unguarded drop-offs that bridged the distance between the two towns, reaching a dizzying height of over 12,000 feet at its highest point.
-Although typically closed for six months out of the year due to treacherous winter road conditions, Travis claimed that this year the department of transportation had deemed it passable three weeks ahead of schedule, and so they were forging through in his Dodge Ram, the road packed with snow but more or less plowed.
+Although typically closed for six months out of the year due to treacherous winter road conditions, Travis claimed that this year CDOT had deemed it passable three weeks ahead of schedule, and so they were forging through in his Dodge Ram.
+Although packed with snow, the road was more or less plowed.

-“It’s a shortcut to the ranch,” he’d stated as they’d begun their ascent, expertly traversing the route, avoiding ice patches and rocks in the road with ease while miraculously remaining on the snow-packed terrain.
+“It’s a shortcut to the ranch,” the cowboy had stated as they’d begun their ascent.
+He’d expertly traversed the route, avoiding ice patches and rocks in the road with ease while miraculously remaining on the snow-packed terrain.

 Pressing a hand against the dashboard to steady himself, Ben had commented, “I take it you’ve driven this before?”

 “Sure have,” he’d replied, eyes fixed ahead.

 For miles, they followed a river that was half-frozen and covered in shields of ice but still raging across boulders embedded in its core.
 Douglas-fir, Ponderosa pine and leafless quaking aspen lined the road, pointing upwards to an endless blue sky devoid of clouds.
 Ascending higher, they eventually reached alpine tundra, far above the tree line.
 Here, the sun reflected brightly against the crests of snow-covered Fourteener mountains.
 Ben had never seen Colorado from this perspective – had only ever been to Aspen and Telluride, the safer places, never taking the scenic route, never driving on a questionable mountain highway that probably should have remained closed.
 But there was no denying the immense beauty of the terrain, even on that formidable road.